AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 The following approaches assume `comments` DynamoDB table has the string keys `PK, SK, PK2`, where `PK` is a randomly generated comment ID, `SK` is a datetime of when the comment was posted, and `PK2` is a grouping key, the SKU of a product the comment relates to.

 A global secondary index on `PK2, SK` is used by the application to show sets of comments, in reverse order.
+Having a GSI gives us multiple ways of partitioning and sorting the data.

 | PK     | SK               | PK2 (GSI PK)     | other attributes |
 |--------|------------------|------------------| ---------------- |